krousseau19/krousseau19/README.md

 ## My experiences :

 ### NSI 2024 Awards - Sisyphe.IO
-  - Edmond Perrier High School, Tulle, France | January 2024 - April 2024 \n
+  - Edmond Perrier High School, Tulle, France | January 2024 - April 2024 <br/>
-Project carried out in a team of 5 students as part of the NSI specialization in final year of high school \n Development of a revisited Sokoban application \n Participation as Lead Developer, Game Designer, and Pixel Artist \n Project requiring teamwork, project management, and writing technical documentation \n -> Project available on GitHub: https://github.com/Acciaw/sisyphe.io \n
+Project carried out in a team of 5 students as part of the NSI specialization in final year of high school <br/>
+Development of a revisited Sokoban application <br/>
+Participation as Lead Developer, Game Designer, and Pixel Artist <br/>
+Project requiring teamwork, project management, and writing technical documentation <br/>
+-> Project available on GitHub: https://github.com/Acciaw/sisyphe.io <br/>

 ### Work Experience Internship
-  - Asobo Studio - Bordeaux, France | June 2022 (2 weeks)  \n
+  - Asobo Studio - Bordeaux, France | June 2022 (2 weeks) <br/>
-Discovery of the various professions related to game creation (development, game design, graphics, QA testing, sound design) \n
+Discovery of the various professions related to game creation (development, game design, graphics, QA testing, sound design) <br/>
-Understanding of the overall functioning of a tech company, from team organization to project management. \n Interaction with IT professionals and support teams \n
+Understanding of the overall functioning of a tech company, from team organization to project management. <br/>
+Interaction with IT professionals and support teams <br/>